 A regulated offer includes any offer of derivatives when disclosure must be made to one or more investors, for example, because an investor is a retail investor.
-See section 41.
+See section 41 of the FMC Act.

 You will need a licence if you want to make a regulated offer of derivatives, as defined in the Act.

-Under section 47 of the Financial Markets Conduct Act 2013, a derivatives issuer is required to be licensed if it is making a regulated offer.
+Under section 47 of the FMC Act, a derivatives issuer is required to be licensed if it is making a regulated offer.
 A regulated offer includes any offer of derivatives when disclosure must be made to one or more investors, for example, because an investor is a retail investor.
 However disclosure is only required for offers of financial products in New Zealand.
 So if offers are not made to NZ residents, the entity does not need to be licensed.